 At night, your reaction to hazards is slower because you can only see as far as your headlights.
 To adjust your driving habits accordingly, here are some night driving tips:

-- Look slightly a little to the right of oncoming lights and watch the road edge or fog line.
-This will help guard againsthelps you be less blinded by headlight glare.
+- Look a little to the right of oncoming lights and watch the road edge or fog line.
+This helps you be less blinded by headlight glare.

 - Check your headlights, taillights, and turn signal lights often to make sure they are working and lenses are clean.

-- Be alert for vulnerable road users, such as people riding bicycles and pedestrians, as they are harder to see especially if wearing dark clothing.
+- Be alert for vulnerable road users, such as people riding bicycles and pedestrians, as they are harder to see.

 Fog, Dust and Smoke

 If you drive into fog, dust, smoke, or any area of low visibility, use headlights on low beam.
 Light from high beams will reflect back, causing glare, making it more difficult to see ahead.